carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 Figure 2: this figure would be from aim 2, with a manhattan plot of the black module, and some manhattan plots from eQTL from genes within the black module, hopefully with an example with the same peak and maybe one without.

-3. Next step, Qx statistic [Berg and Coop]
-    - use the top QTL from a GWAS to look for adaptation among populations for that trait, or on those genes.
-    - am I using QTL from WGCNA or from trait GWAS?

 The next step is to collect the top SNPs (top 200 SNPs) and to use the Q_x statistic described by Berg and Coop [1] to look for signatures of selection on polygenic traits.

 #########